 Policy coordination

-The fact that judicial decisions are subject to political review, however, can mean that certain corruption is ignored or overlooked.
-There are also occasional reports about illicit activities taking place within the country, or the UAE being used to evade international sanctions.
-Numerous reports in 2022 suggest that the UAE had allowed Russians to circumvent sanctions by funneling large sums of money into the emirates.
-Similar stories circulate in terms of restrictions on individuals from other countries.
-Other shortcomings include the continuing lack of transparency over state budgets and the government’s procurement process, as well as the overlap that exists between public and private business affairs.
+The fact that judicial decisions are subject to political review can mean certain corruption activities are ignored or overlooked.
+Occasional reports outside the country refer to illicit activities taking place or the UAE being used to evade international sanctions, for example, in reference to Russia since the invasion of Ukraine.
+Other shortcomings include the continuing lack of transparency over state budgets and the government’s procurement process, where reform measures to target public procurement transparency are not readily available.

 Anti-corruption policy